 Prior to accepting any of the conditions proposed by your school board with respect to a leave of absence, you should discuss the matter fully with Association staff in Teacher Welfare or Member Services before committing yourself to an agreement.

-Teachers qualify for maternity leave benefits and for benefits paid to a person by virtue of an insurance plan, a pension plan or a disability plan, which have the purpose of compensating for a social risk or which, in general, are destined to ensure the economic security of the beneficiary.
+Teachers qualify for maternity leave benefits and for benefits paid to a person by virtue of an insurance plan, a pension plan or a disability plan, which have the purpose of compensating for a social risk or which, in general, are to ensure the economic security of the beneficiary during a designated time period.

 Benefit coverage while you are on sick leave depends on your collective agreement.
 If your school board will not be contributing toward your insurance and health care premiums during your leave, you will have to pay the premiums yourself to ensure that your benefits do not lapse.
 Generally, you can do so by arranging a suitable payment schedule (such as post-dated cheques or automatic debit) before beginning your leave.
 The board will then continue to send your premiums to the insurance company as though you were at work, and your benefits will not be disrupted.
 If the board does not want to continue your benefit package, and if you are with the Alberta School Employee Benefit Plan (ASEBP), you may arrange coverage through ASEBP as long as you remain eligible for a provincial health plan.